pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 ---

+# General Remarks

+Don't lose sight of the bigger picture !
+Only learn stuff when you need it !

 > As Feynman said: don't read everything about a topic before starting to work on it.
 Think about the problem for yourself, figure out what's important, then read the literature.
 This will allow you to interpret the literature and tell what's good from what's bad. - Y. LeCun

 # Overfitting problem